WyohKnott/image-formats-comparison/report.md

   * The filesize for *small* quality images is 60% of the *medium* filesize.
   * The filesize for *tiny* quality images is 60% of the *small* filesize.

-The BASH scripts used to select the compressed images are available on [the GIT repository](https://github.com/WyohKnott/image-comparison-sources).
+The Python script used to select the compressed images are available on [the GIT repository](https://github.com/WyohKnott/image-comparison-sources).

 ###Encoding and decoding speeds:

 ####Lossless compression and speed
-For each codec and image, the encoding and decoding speeds for lossless compression are sampled five times using GNU `time`.
-A BASH script [18_gather_lossless_metrics.sh](https://github.com/WyohKnott/image-comparison-sources/blob/master/18_gather_lossless_metrics.sh) is available on the GIT repository to perform this operation.

-The arithmetic mean of encoding and decoding speeds are calculated over the entire image set.
+For each codec and image, the encoding and decoding speeds for lossless compression are sampled five times using GNU `time` The arithmetic mean of encoding and decoding speeds are calculated over the entire image set.
 We then determine a [Weissman score](https://en.wikipedia.org/wiki/Weissman_score) for each codec using the following formula:

 $$W = \alpha {r \over \overline{r}} {\log{\overline{T}} \over \log{T}}$$

 where `r` is the compression ratio over PPM filesize, `T` the time required to compress, `̅r` and `̅T` the same metrics for the standard compressor, and alpha is a scaling constant.

-The standard compressor used is the compression of a PPM image to a PNG image using FFMPEG: `ffmpeg -loglevel quiet -y -i [input(PPM)] -pix_fmt yuv420p [output(PNG)]`

-####Speed relatively to PSNR-HVS-M at "large" quality:

-For each codec and image, the encoding and decoding speeds for compression at "large" quality are sampled five times using GNU `time`.
-For each codec and image, we also sample the PSNR-HVS-M metric.

-The arithmetic mean of encoding and decoding speeds are calculated over the entire image set.
-We then determine a score analogous to a [Weissman score](https://en.wikipedia.org/wiki/Weissman_score) for each codec by comparating the PSNR-HVS-M value to encoding speeds, using the following formula:

-$$W = \alpha {p \over \overline{p}} {\log{\overline{T}} \over \log{T}}$$

-where `p` is the PSNR-HVS-M value, `T` the time required to compress, `̅r` and `̅T` the same metrics for the standard compressor, and alpha is a scaling constant.

-The standard compressor used is the compression of a JPEG image using M: `ffmpeg -loglevel quiet -y -i [input(PPM)] -pix_fmt yuv420p [output(PNG)]`
+The standard compressor used is the compression of a JPG image using mozjpeg.

 ###Lossy metrics

 For each codec and image, we apply the following metrics, Y-SSIM, RGB-SSIM, Y-MSSSIM, PSNR-HVS-M and VMAF, over 15 image samples of increasing quality.
 For VMAF, we use the trained model `nflxall_vmafv4.pkl` given by Netflix.

 For each sample, we first decode the compressed image, then export the resulting file to 4:2:0 Y4M and YUV format using FFMPEG (`ffmpeg -loglevel quiet -y -i [input] -pix_fmt yuv420p [output]`).
 Finally we apply the metrics over each sample, comparing it to the original image.
-A BASH script [19_gather_lossy_metrics.sh](https://github.com/WyohKnott/image-comparison-sources/blob/master/19_gather_lossy_metrics.sh) is available on the GIT repository to perform this operation.

 For each codec, we calculate the arithmetic mean of each metric over the entire set of images, weighted by the area of the corresponding picture, for the 15 samples of increasing quality: